HackerHours/hackerhours.org/oss-workshop.md

 <!-- ripping off of http://18f.github.io/hourofcode/ -->

+Note that we have a limited number of spots, so do this sooner than later!
 Should take less than ten minutes.

 1. If you don't have one already, start by [creating a Github account](https://github.com).
-1. Visit the participant source files [here](https://github.com/afeld/hackerhours.org/tree/gh-pages/_data/oss_workshop/participants).
+1. Open up [the participant data files](https://github.com/afeld/hackerhours.org/tree/gh-pages/_data/oss_workshop/participants) in a new tab.
-1. Click on the blue `+` sign next to the header `hackerhours.org/_data/oss_workshop/participants/+`.
+1. Click on the blue `+` sign next to the header `hackerhours.org/_data/oss_workshop/participants/`.
 1. In the "Name your file..." box, type in your GitHub username (which is displayed in the top right of your screen) followed by `.yml`.
 For example: `janesmith1.yml`
 1. Copy the text below into the editor, and replace  your own info.
 For the emoji, pick your favorite icon [from this list](http://www.emoji-cheat-sheet.com/).
 Have some fun with it!